 \subsection{Error estimate and adaptive coupling}

-We propose an error estimate based on the coupling dynamics of the segregated 1D LIB problem.
-The error in coupling variables controls the coupling frequency by evaluating an adaptive coupling step size.
-In the multi-domain scheme, if the subproblems are integrated with a sufficiently small tolerance, then the global error is dominated by the coupling error, in the spirit of what was done in \cite{duarte_splitting_2012}.
-Therefore, the coupling error evaluated locally as an error on the coupling variables controls the error of the simulation.
+We propose an error estimation method based on the coupling dynamics of the segregated 1D LIB problem.
+The error in the coupling variables determines the coupling frequency by guiding the selection of an adaptive coupling step size.
+In the multi-domain scheme, if the subproblems are integrated with sufficiently small tolerances, the global error is primarily dominated by the coupling error, following the approach in \cite{duarte_splitting_2012}.
+Consequently, the coupling error, evaluated locally through the coupling variables, effectively governs the overall simulation error.

-Equation \cref{Eq:cosim_dtc_law} shows that the degree of the approximation polynomials of the coupling variables dictates the order of this error.
-We now need a way to approximate this error, since it cannot be directly evaluated.
-For a given coupling step size $\Delta t_{c,\rm{1}}$, we perform two coupling cycles using polynomial approximations of degrees $p-$1 and $p$.
-After the synchronization step we obtain the coupling variables $U_c$ and $\hat{U}_c$, respectively.
-We define an error estimate